syncfusion-content/maui-docs/MAUI/Calendar/overview.md

    {% endcolumn}
    {% endmultiple_column %}

-* **Quick navigation**: You can easily navigate to the different view modes in the SfCalendar.
+* **Quick navigation**: You can easily navigate to the desired date using different calendar views in the SfCalendar.

-* **Allow view Navigation**: Allows you to navigate to the different view modes through tap interaction on the cell or header when it is enabled.
-Restrict users from navigating to differnt calendar views and allows you to select the dates in the year, decade and century view cells when this property is not enabled.
+* **Allow view Navigation**: If this feature is disabled, restrict users from navigating to different calendar views and you can select the dates in the Year, Decade and Century view cells.

    {% multiple_column %}
    {% column %}